NLP-classification/inflation_nlp_classification/README.md

     Run the acquire.py and prepare.py notebooks.
 This will acquire, prepare, and save a .csv OR
     Use the inflation_readme.csv already saved in the repo.

+We did have to manually remove repos that had been deleted.

-Libraries used are pandas, numpy, nlt, sklearn, wordcloud, matplotlib, and seaborn..
+Libraries used are pandas, numpy, nlt, sklearn, wordcloud, matplotlib, and seaborn.

 # Project Goals